The ABC Finance Limited HMO Mortgage Calculator

 When looking at HMO mortgages, lenders fees vary between lenders and products.

 Standard HMO fees tend to range from not paying a fee at all to a fee of 3% of the loan amount.
-To obtain a fairly average interest rate they likely lender fee you would expect to pay is around £995, this can usually be added to the loan.
+Some products offer a flat fee of say £995.
+These fees can usually be added to the loan.

 Specialist HMO lenders tend to base their fee on a set percentage of the loan amount, a good guide would be 1.5% of the loan amount.
 Again, in most cases, the fee can be added to the loan although some lenders ask for say 0.25% of the fee to be paid when the mortgage offer has been issued.

-If using an HMO mortgage broker you can usually expect to pay a broker fee.
-For standard HMO’s, brokers tend to charge a flat fee of between £500 and £1,500, however, some base it on a percentage of the loan amount.
-For more specialist HMO’s, experienced HMO mortgage brokers who have access to specialist HMO lenders tend to lean towards charging a percentage of the loan amount, usually 1%.
+- If using an HMO mortgage broker you can usually expect to pay a broker fee.
+For standard HMO’s, brokers tend to charge a flat fee of between £500 and £1,500.
+For more specialist HMO’s, HMO mortgage brokers may have access to specialist HMO lenders.
+Specialist HMO mortgage brokers tend to charge a percentage of the loan amount, usually 1%.
 We don’t usually charge broker fee’s on specialist HMO applications and in most cases charge £495 for Standard HMO’s.

 Typically, lenders who lend HMO mortgages allow terms from 5 years to 30 years depending on the age of the applicant.
 Lenders usually like the loan to end before the oldest applicants 85th Birthday.

 If you would like a more detailed quote or more information please contact one of our advisors who will be happy to help.
-The HMO finance calculator is a useful tool, however, there may be many factors associated when choosing the right lender and product.
-Upon speaking to one of our advisors you will receive a detailed quotation within 2 hours, this will take into account not only the factors above but other factors such as affordability based on the rent received.
+The HMO mortgage calculator is a useful tool but there may be many factors associated when choosing the right lender and product.
+To find the best HMO mortgage rates for you, speak to one of our advisors you will receive a detailed quote within 2 hours.
+This will take into account not only the factors above but other factors such as affordability based on the rent received.